tomas-fryza/vhdl-course/Labs/01-gates/README.md

 | `xnor` | Exclusive OR with negated output |
 | `-- comment` | Comments |

-Use De Morgan's laws and modify logic function to the form with NAND and NOR gates only.
+Use De Morgan's laws and modify the following logic function to the form with NAND and NOR gates only.
 Verify all three functions in EDA Playground tool.

 ![Logic function](Images/equations.png)